 Christine Muttonen (Austria) was elected OSCE PA President at the 2016 Annual Session in Tbilisi.
-Muttonen has previously served as OSCE PA Vice-President and Special Representative for Central and Eastern Asia, and is Deputy Head of the Austrian Delegation to the PA.
+Muttonen is a former OSCE PA Vice-President has served as Special Representative for Central and Eastern Asia since January 2016, and continues as President to represent the Assembly in its outreach to this region.
+She is also Deputy Head of the Austrian Delegation to the PA.

-Upon being elected, Muttonen said that she would pursue direct talks with governments and other OSCE institutions on advancing avenues for closer co-operation.
+Upon being elected President, Muttonen said that she would pursue direct talks with governments and other OSCE institutions on advancing avenues for closer co-operation.

 “Parliamentarians can play a very important role in securing peace and stability,” she said.
 “It will be my duty to make sure they have the possibility to do so.”